RoguePiranha/Brett-Resume/docs/index.md

 ### Academic Advisor and TA

 `Oct 2021 - Apr 2022`

-__BYU-Idaho__, Rexburg, Idaho
+**BYU-Idaho**, Rexburg, Idaho

-- Exercised meticulous attention to detail in grdint all assignments of 15 students for the semester
+- Exercised meticulous attention to detail in grading all assignments of 15 students for the semester
 - Provided feedback to students to strengthen their email marketing skills

 ## Service and Work History

 `2018-2020`

-__Service Missionary__, Alaska
+**Service Missionary**, Alaska

 - Booked over 40 flights for associates and coordinated 190 travel itineraries every 6 weeks
-- Doubled the standard KPS's as a result of directing multiple teams of associates to use more effective approaches in teaching
+- Doubled the standard KPS's as a result of directing multiple teams of associates to use more effective approaches in teaching <!-- It's unclear what KPS is, I assume it's like KPI. -->

 ## Analytical Skills and Technical Competencies